mazzalab/NetMD/README.md

 - `-o`: Output directory.
 - `--verbose`: Show more detailed logs.

 Edit `config_g2v.yml` to customize graph2vec parameters, embedding dimensions, and other settings.
-See documentation for more options.
+See the [documentation](https://mazzalab.github.io/NetMD) for more options.

 ## ✨ Features